tahaince/TahaInce/README.md

 - I work as an Software Developer Intern at Doğuş Teknoloji.
-- I am Student at Halic Universty
+- I am a student at Halic Universty
 - I am developing Web app.